- The Learning Environment

 About Our Facilities

 The Department of Economics is located in Fronczak Hall on UB’s North Campus.
 Economics classes are held in centrally scheduled instructional space throughout the campus.
 The Department selects classrooms that are equipped with state-of-the-art instructional equipment appropriate to the instructional needs of particular courses.

 About Our Faculty

 Our faculty are committed to excellence in both undergraduate and graduate level teaching.
 Professor Winston Chang is a recipient of the State University of New York Chancellor’s Award for Excellence in Teaching.
 Distinctions for the research and scholarship of the faculty include major research awards from the National Science Foundation, the United States Environmental Protection Agency, and the University of California.
 In 2016, Professor Alex Anas received the Walter Isard Award for distinguished scholarly achievements.
 Professor Isaac Ehrlich is Editor-in-Chief of the Journal of Human Capital.
-Professor James Holmes is a three-time winner and Professor Peter Morgan is a two-time winner of the Milton Plesur Award for Teaching Excellence.
+Professor Peter Morgan is a two-time winner of the Milton Plesur Award for Teaching Excellence.
 Undergraduate students interested in becoming engaged in the research activities of the faculty are encouraged to pursue independent studies with them and to consider continuing into either the MA in Applied Economics or the MS (STEM) programs that are offered by the Department.

 Faculty List Directory

 Please visit the Economics Department's website for additional information about our faculty.